 Openness, honesty and transparency were demonstrated when responding to incidents and complaints.
 The provider was aware of and had systems to ensure compliance with the requirements of the Duty of Candour.
-The provider discussed the duty of candour policy, and showed a clear understanding of the principles that under pinned it.
-A poster in the waiting room explained the duty of candour for patients.
+The practice manager discussed the duty of candour policy, and showed a clear understanding of the principles that under pinned it.